Charles H. White, Jr. (T'68)

 In addition to his Tuck degree, Charlie is a graduate of Boston College and Yale Law School.
 He also attended the National Security program at the US Army War College.
 He has been a member of the National Academy of Science's Transportation Research Board, is a member of the board of directors of TRANSLOG International, and is an affiliate of LECG (Law and Economics Consulting Group).

-Charlie's Articles: Amtrak: A Failing Bargain; 2006 South Asia Transport and Trade Facilitation Conference Briefing Book; Transportation Solutions for South Asia Trade; Let's Have the US Railroads Provide High Speed Passenger Rail Service; How to Bring Back Passenger Railroads and On Approach to LaGuardia, a Dark Cloud Below.
+Charlie's Articles: Amtrak: On the Wrong Track; Amtrak: A Failing Bargain; 2006 South Asia Transport and Trade Facilitation Conference Briefing Book; Transportation Solutions for South Asia Trade; Let's Have the US Railroads Provide High Speed Passenger Rail Service; How to Bring Back Passenger Railroads and On Approach to LaGuardia, a Dark Cloud Below.

 Our research fellows engage in funded field studies and joint research with other institutions focusing on such issues as collaboration in the extended enterprise, innovation networks and balancing security and transparency in supply chain management.